TravelingTechGuy/racq/examples/producer-consumer/README.md

 ###Comment

-This example is meant to demonstrate the use of the RacQ module, **Not** to demonstrate effective, or even proper, web scraping.
+This example is meant to demonstrate the use of the [RacQ](https://github.com/TravelingTechGuy/racq) module, **Not** to demonstrate effective, or even proper, web scraping.
 Several decisions, such as not running consumers in separate processes, or only claiming one message at a time, were taken specifically so the example will be kept simple and readable.

+## License
+Copyright (c) 2014 Guy Vider, [Traveling Tech Guy LLC](http://www.TravelingTechGuy.com)
+Licensed under the MIT license.